definability/dynamic_programming_chain_cpp/README.md

 - [Dynamic Programming on Chain Graphs.
 Part 4: The Implementation][medium-part4].
 - [Dynamic Programming on Chain Graphs.
 Part 5: Testing][medium-part5].

+A writing about the binocular stereo vision example:
+- [Scanline Stereo Vision][medium-stereo-vision].

 ## Build Requirements

 The project contains a [Dockerfile][clang18-dockerfile]